 This was hardly Hunza G’s first brush with A-list notoriety.
 Originally established in the ‘80s, the London-based swimwear brand was at one time best known for the white and blue cut-out mini dress worn by Julia Roberts in Pretty Woman.
 Iconic?
 You know it.

 After a relaunch in 2015 and a new creative director, it didn't take long for the label to amass a cult following and celebrity fanbase including the likes of Suki Waterhouse, Rihanna, Sabrina Carpenter and – as previously mentioned – Rosie HW.
-In fact, Rosie's beauty brand Rose Inc went on to collaborate with Hunza G on a limited edition nine-piece collection in 2023.
+It’s no stranger to a knock-out collaboration either, with the brand most recently partnering with Burberry showcasing its iconic print on Hunza G silhouettes.

 So, what is it about Hunza G swimwear that stars and editors seriously rate?
 In short, it all comes down to its signature seersucker crinkle fabric.
 Designed as ‘one size fits all’ – well, a UK size 6 to 16 – the fabric stretches to your body for a comfortable, flattering fit.
 Meaning, if your weight fluctuates or you get pregnant, you shouldn't have to buy a new bikini as your Hunza G will stretch and shrink with your changing body.
 Bye-bye, maternity swimwear and hello, sustainable shopping!